 Clinical Psychologist / CBT Psychotherapist, Guildford

 I started working at Shere Surgery in 2010, and feel very fortunate to be based in a location that not only benefits from a lovely collection of GPs, but is also the ideal therapeutic setting with the sounds of trees, birds and the River Tillingbourne audiable from the therapy room.
-Outside of Shere, I also supervise other therapists in the Guildford area and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
+Outside of Shere and online consultations, I supervise other therapists in the Guildford area, provide teaching for the Southampton Clinical Psychology doctorate course and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
 I very much enjoy the mix that my work at Shere and Portsmouth offer me – if only they could be geographically closer together!

-Away from work, I’m a keen cyclist, golfer and often watch my hometown club – Southampton.
-Unfortunately, being keen does not always guarantee success – to which my golf swing is a regrettable testament! – but I feel fortunate to live in an area of the country where both cycling and golf are well catered for.
+Away from work, I’m a keen tennis player, golfer and often watch my hometown club – Southampton.
+Unfortunately, being keen does not always guarantee success – to which my backhand is a regrettable testament!

 ‘Chartered Clinical Psychologist’ is a title protected by the British Psychological Society (BPS) and the Health and Care Professions Council (HCPC).
 Qualifying as a Clinical Psychologist requires doctoral-level training and competence in a variety of therapeutic techniques such as CBT, Mindfulness, and standard counselling.
-This enables a Clinical Psychologist to be more flexible in their approach and, although they may choose to work predominantly within particular frameworks (e.g, CBT) other techniques can be utilised if necessary: Mindfulness and Acceptance Commitment Therapy both complement CBT particularly well, for example.
+This enables a Clinical Psychologist to be more flexible in their approach and, although they may choose to work predominantly within particular frameworks (e.g, CBT) other techniques can be utilised if necessary.
+For example, Mindfulness and Acceptance and Commitment Therapy both complement CBT particularly well.
 Furthermore, the work of a Clinical Psychologist has been regularly observed and assessed to ensure that they consistently practise to a doctoral standard.
-It is worth noting that you do not need any qualifications to call yourself a ‘Counsellor’ or ‘Psychotherapist’ – I only use the Counsellor term on my home page to help ensure visitors are aware that I also offer standard counselling.
+It is worth noting that you do not need any qualifications to call yourself a ‘Counsellor’ or ‘Psychotherapist’.
+I only use the Counsellor term on my home page to help ensure visitors are aware that I also offer standard counselling.

 ‘BABCP Accredited Cognitive Behavioural Psychotherapist’ is a title protected by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).